Learn More About Guns

 Acronym for License to Carry, formerly known as CHL.

-An iconic German pistol of the 1930s-40s, but also a label to describe traditional 9mm (Parabellum) ammunition.
+An iconic German pistol made between 1898-1945, but also a label to describe traditional 9mm (Parabellum) ammunition.

 A detachable container that holds cartridges; not a clip.